Reconstructing a graph from its Bell colouring graph: Proof of Theorems , , , and

 \subsection{Completing the proof of Theorem~\ref{thm:mainupperhalfcomplete}}

 In this brief subsection, we will complete the proof of Theorem~\ref{thm:mainupperhalfcomplete}, from which Theorem~\ref{thm:mainupper} immediately follows.
 Most of the work has already been completed.
-It remains to examine how the upper-Bell~$k$-colouring graphs~$\mathcal{B}_{\geq k}(G)$ change as we vary~$k$, or remove universal vertices from~$G$.
+It remains to examine how the upper Bell $k$-colouring graphs~$\mathcal{B}_{\geq k}(G)$ change as we vary~$k$, or remove universal vertices from~$G$.

 The following observation follows immediately from our previous observation that in any independent set partition of any graph, any universal vertex must belong to a part of size~$1$.